frontenddogma/web-development-glossary/manuscript/r.md

 Reactive Extensions for JavaScript
 : A library for the development of asynchronous and event-based programs, with helpers for asynchronous or callback-based code. ℹ︎&nbsp;[reactivex.io](http://reactivex.io/)

+Reactive Manifesto
+: A systems architecture approach in which it is declared necessary for systems to be responsive, resilient, elastic, and message-driven.
+Such systems are considered reactive systems. ℹ︎&nbsp;[reactivemanifesto.org](https://www.reactivemanifesto.org/)

 Reactive programming
 : A declarative programming paradigm concerned with data streams and the propagation of change.
 With this paradigm it is possible to express static (e.g., arrays) or dynamic (e.g., event emitters) data streams with ease, and also communicate that an inferred dependency within the associated execution model exists, which facilitates the automatic propagation of the changed data flow.
 Reactive programming has been proposed as a way to simplify the creation of interactive user interfaces and near-real-time system animation.&nbsp;[†](#w-reactive-programming)